siddhsuresh/blueblack/README.md

 ## To Test It out
 * Donwload the Code
 * Put the location of pip which comes with python in your computer variables path.
-Check youtube
 * In command prompt write
   * **pip install -r requirements.txt**
 * Then go to the location where you have saved the code and in that location in command prompt use